Toby Rudolf: Background

-About sexuality he said: "Sexuality is very fluid.
+About sexuality, he said: "Sexuality is very fluid.
 I’ve been out and kissed many gay men, kissed many straight women, and kissed many gay women"...I’m not a one-stop shop.
 Love is love, and I love to share it with everyone.
 That’s probably why I love going to all the gay bars in Sydney as well.
-I love dancing with my shirt off and getting down Universal on Oxford Street until 2 a.m.".
+I love dancing with my shirt off and getting down Universal on Oxford Street until 2 am".

 Playing career

 2018

 A South Eastern Seagulls junior, Rudolf began his playing career in South Sydney's Under 20s side before graduating to the club's then feeder side North Sydney.
 Rudolf played one season for Norths in the Canterbury Cup NSW before signing with Queensland Cup side Redcliffe Dolphins for 2018.
-Rudolf was part of the Redcliffe side which won the 2018 premiership.
+Rudolf was part of Redcliffe's 2018 premiership team and won the Duncan Hall Medal for man of the match in the grand final.
+However Rudolf ruptured his ACL a week later playing for the Dolphins in the 2018 NRL State Championship final.

 2019

 After being noticed by Cronulla-Sutherland, Rudolf signed a two-year deal with the club starting in 2019.
-Rudolf spent the entirety of 2019 playing for Cronulla's feeder club side Newtown where he won the 2019 Canterbury Cup NSW premiership and the 2019 NRL State Championship final.
+Rudolf returned from his ACL to play for Cronulla's feeder club side Newtown and went onto win the 2019 Canterbury Cup NSW premiership and the 2019 NRL State Championship final where he was awarded man of the match.